mui/material-ui/docs/src/pages/guides/composition/composition.md

 * [React.lazy components](https://reactjs.org/docs/react-api.html#reactlazy)
 * [React.memo components](https://reactjs.org/docs/react-api.html#reactmemo)

-If you don't use one of the above types in Material-UI components you might see a warning from React in your console similar to
+If you don't use one of the above types when using your components in conjunction with Material-UI, you might see a warning from
+React in your console similar to:
 > Function components cannot be given refs.
 Attempts to access this ref will fail.
 Did you mean to use React.forwardRef()?

-Be aware that you still get this warnings for lazy and memo components if their wrapped component can't hold a ref.
+Be aware that you will still get this warning for `lazy` and `memo` components if their wrapped component can't hold a ref.

-In some instances we issue an additional warning to help debugging similar to
+In some instances we issue an additional warning to help debugging, similar to:
 > Invalid prop `component` supplied to `ComponentName`.
 Expected an element type that can hold a ref.